jonwestenberg/Crisis-management/README.md

 This guide will go through the appropriate responses for each of these stages, providing guidelines for startup founders to follow when facing a crisis.
 There are four crisis situations covered - media relations, community relations, staff relations and industry relations.
 Each situation covered here provides you with a task list, response templates and case studies.

-Feel free to clone, modify and use this guide inside your own organisation.
+I encourage you to clone, modify and use this guide inside your own organisation.